-- In the event of an underground structural integrity emergency that involves or threatens TRU mixed waste (i.e., occurs in an active disposal room), the emergency will be managed as a potential radiological release, and radiological control measures will determine the activities that can be performed safely, and may include the following: - 1.
-The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - 2.
-The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response
+- In the event of an underground structural integrity emergency that involves or threatens TRU - 6 mixed waste (i.e., occurs in an active disposal room) or site-generated hazardous waste, the - emergency will be managed as a potential radiological release, and radiological control - measures will determine the activities that can be performed safely, and may include the - 9 following:

-- organization members, but retains overall responsibility until the emergency is terminated. - 3.
+- 1. The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - 3.
 The RCRA Emergency Coordinator will ascertain whether the roof conditions allow for safe entry and if the waste container or containers in question are accessible. - 4.
 The RCRA Emergency Coordinator may recommend closing the entire panel, or the affected room of waste containers, based on the location of the event and the stability of the roof and walls in the panel as a method to ensure that measures are taken to shut down affected operational units. - 5.
 Access to the ventilation flow path downstream of the incident will be restricted, as appropriate. - 6.
-Ventilation to the affected room will be restricted to ensure that there is no spread of contamination that may have been released, as appropriate. - Accessible containers will be inspected for signs of leakage or damage. - 8.
+Ventilation to the affected room will be restricted to ensure that there is no spread of contamination that may have been released, as appropriate. - 7.
+Accessible containers will be inspected for signs of leakage or damage. - 8.
 The spill area will be covered with material (e.g., plastic, fabric sheets) in a manner that safely isolates the contamination in the area. - 9.
 The RCRA Emergency Coordinator will determine if the covered spill area safely allows for continued waste disposal operations or whether further action is required to reinitiate operations.

-19 D-4f Post-Emergency Activities
+D-4f Post-Emergency Activities

-- Immediately after the emergency, and once initial release or spill control and containment have - been completed, the RCRA Emergency Coordinator will ensure that necessary decontamination - occurs and that recovered hazardous waste is properly managed, stored, and/or disposed, as - 23 required by 20.4.1.500 NMAC (incorporating 40 CFR §264.56(g)).
-As required by 20.4.1.500 - NMAC (incorporating 40 CFR §264.56(h)), the RCRA Emergency Coordinator will ensure that - incompatibility of waste and restoration of emergency equipment are addressed.
+- Immediately after the emergency, and once initial release or spill control and containment have - been completed, the RCRA Emergency Coordinator will ensure that necessary decontamination - occurs and that recovered hazardous waste is properly managed, stored, and/or disposed, as - required by 20.4.1.300 NMAC (incorporating 40 CFR §262.265(g)) and 20.4.1.500 NMAC - (incorporating 40 CFR §264.56(g)).
+As required by 20.4.1.300 NMAC (incorporating 40 CFR - 38 §262.265(h)) and 20.4.1.500 NMAC (incorporating 40 CFR §264.56(h)), the RCRA Emergency

+- 1 Coordinator will ensure that incompatibility of waste and restoration of emergency equipment - 2 are addressed.

-26 D-4f(1) Management and Disposition of Released Material
+3 D-4f(1) Management and Disposition of Released Material